Bespoke shoes

 Bespoke shoes or custom shoes are shoes made especially for a certain customer by a shoemaker.
 The feet are measured and a last for each foot is created.
 At the fitting, the customer tries the prototype pair of shoes made in an inexpensive leather and the shoemaker checks if anything needs to be changed.
 If so, the changes are applied to the lasts and the shoes are created with a precious leather.
 After the final lasts are created, the customer can order more pairs of shoes without more measurements and fittings.

-Producers

-Producers of bespoke shoes may include: